Step by Step: Getting Drupal ready to run on Lagoon¶

 drush/aliases.drushrc.php- These files are specific to Drush and tell Drush how to talk to the Lagoon GraphQL API in order to learn about all Site Aliases there are.

-drush/drushrc.php- Some sensible defaults for Drush Commands.
+drush/drushrc.php- Some sensible defaults for Drush commands.

 Don't forget to make sure your

-sites/*/services*.yml in .gitignore, remove that, as with Lagoon we don't ever have sensitive information in the Git repository.)
+sites/*/services*.yml in .gitignore, remove that, as with Lagoon we don't ever have sensitive information in the Git repository.

-Remark to Webroot in Drupal 8¶
+Note about Webroot in Drupal 8¶

-web others within
+web, and others within

 web, if this is different for your Drupal, please adapt the files accordingly.